unixwinbsd/unixbsdshell.github.io/_posts/2025/nop-25/2025-11-18-guide-installing-anonymous-i2p-network-on-freebsd.md

 root@router2:~ # reboot
 ```

-After the I2P program is restarted or the server is rebooted, all I2P settings will be moved to the hidden folder /usr/home/i2p/.i2p.
-Notice the dot in front of "i2p"; it indicates the folder is hidden.
+After the I2P program is restarted or the server is rebooted, all I2P settings will be moved to the hidden folder `/usr/home/i2p/.i2p`.
+Notice the dot in front of **"i2p"**, it indicates the folder is hidden.

 Now, open the hidden folder `/usr/home/i2p/.i2p.` In this article, I will provide the I2P console address as the same as the FreeBSD Server IP address, which is 192.168.9.3.
 To open the I2P browser console with the IP address 192.168.9.3:7657, edit the following file:

-In the clients.config.bak file, in the clientApp.0.args=7657::1,127.0.0.1 ./webapps/ and clientApp.4.args=http://127.0.0.1:7657/ scripts, replace .
+In the `clients.config.bak` file, in the `clientApp.0.args=7657::1,127.0.0.1 ./webapps/ and clientApp.4.args=http://127.0.0.1:7657/` scripts, replace .

 ```console
 clientApp.0.args=7657 ::1,192.168.9.3 ./webapps/
 clientApp.4.args=http://192.168.9.3:7657/
 ```

-Next, open the /usr/home/i2p/.i2p/clients.config.d folder, edit the 00-net.i2p.router.web.RouterConsoleRunner-clients.config file.
+Next, open the `/usr/home/i2p/.i2p/clients.config.d` folder, edit the `00-net.i2p.router.web.RouterConsoleRunner-clients.config` file.

 ```console
 clientApp.0.args=7657 ::1,192.168.9.3 ./webapps/
 ```

-You also edit the 04-net.i2p.apps.systray.UrlLauncher-clients.config file.
+You also edit the `04-net.i2p.apps.systray.UrlLauncher-clients.config` file.

 ```console
 clientApp.0.args=http://192.168.9.3:7657/